 No Job Listings?

-Not all employers list job openings online, but their website can still be a tool to learn a wealth of information about the company itself that you can use to further your search and even leverage should you get to the stage of an interview.
+Not all employers list job openings online, but their website can still be a tool to learn a wealth of information about the company that you can use to further your search and leverage in your application and an interview.
 Get a sense of how they present their business online.
 Is their site rich with information or simply a sales tool?
-Well-constructed or slightly fly by night?
+Is it well-constructed or disorganized?
 The company's online presence can shine a light on the business as a whole.